 - Water quality: The tap water in Bali isn't recommended for drinking, so avoid it and stick to sealed bottled water.

 - Air quality: The air quality in Bali is moderate.
-The biggest air pollution comes from the rising number of vehicles.
+The most significant air pollution comes from the rising number of vehicles.

 🪪 Long-stay visas & residency

 The single-entry visa is one of the favorite options for medium to long-term stays in Bali.
 The visa allows for stays of up to 6 months in Bali.
-After this 6-month period, foreigners can apply for a new single entry visa again for another period of 6 months.
+After these 6 months, foreigners can apply for a new single-entry visa for another 6-month period.
 This process can be repeated several times.

 Digital nomad visa